csrisurya/CSS143B/final.md

 Data in *buffer1* **should** not change at all.

-However, when Jerry runs this code, he found that data in *buffer2* also changed when data in *buffer1* is changed.
-He's asking for your help.
-After some debugging you guys realize there's a bug in the code that does the copy.
+However, when Jerry ran this code, he found that data in *buffer2* also changed when data in *buffer1* is changed.
+He's confused, and asked for your help.
+After some debugging you guys realized there's a bug in the code that does the copy.
 Since you know TDD (Test Driven Development) is a good practice, you would suggest Jerry to write a new test to catch this bug first and then fix it.

 Explain to Jerry what the bug is: